- One of six Love stamps issued in 1995 – the most Love stamps issued in a single year up to that point.

 Perforations: Die Cut

-C. Douglas Lewis, a curator at the National Gallery of Art and vice chairman of the Citizen’s Stamp Advisory Committee warned that child angels, also known as putti, were associated with death, not love.
-Some art historians believe Raphael’s painting had been intended for the funeral of Pope Julius II, and that the child angels are resting on top of his coffin.
+However, C. Douglas Lewis, a curator at the National Gallery of Art and vice chairman of the Citizen’s Stamp Advisory Committee, warned that child angels, also known as putti, were associated with death, not love.
+The painting is believed to have been commissioned by Pope Julius II, who died before it was completed.
+Some art historians believe Raphael’s painting had been used at the funeral of Pope Julius II, and that the child angels are resting on top of his coffin.

-The stamps were issued regardless, and media coverage helped stir the controversy.
-One mother reportedly called to complain that the she had used the Love stamps on her daughter’s wedding invitations and that the event had been jinxed by the “death angel stamps.”
+Eventually, the USPS decided that removing the cherubs from the original painting would let them stand on their own, and were referred to as “cupids” in press materials.
+The stamps were issued as planned, but media coverage helped stir the controversy.
+One mother reportedly called to complain that the she had used the Love stamps on her daughter’s wedding invitations and that the “death angel stamps” had jinxed the event.

 The debate continued amongst the public.
 Some agreed that picturing the cherubs on their own put them in a new context, while others still questioned their use on Love stamps.
 In spite of the controversy, millions of the stamps were sold and the designs remained in use until 1997.

 Special design details: This stamp is nearly identical to the 32¢ stamp issued later in the year (#2957) – where “USA 32” replaced “USA 1995.”

 First Day City: This stamp, along with a water-activated stamp with the same design, was issued at the Robert Clary Building in Valentines, Virginia.
 This post office receives about 50,000 requests for its special postmark each year.

 Unusual fact about this stamp: It was one of seven Love Cherub stamps issued in 1995 and 1996:

 US #2948 – 1995 non-denominated first-class rate stamp from sheet

 US #2949 – 1995 non-denominated first-class rate stamp from booklet